Apple’s price target cut by RBC Capital Markets

 The stock dropped 2.1 per cent before the bell, a decline that implied its market capitalisation would open below that of Microsoft.
 While Apple inched below that threshold on Monday afternoon, it still closed as the most valuable public company.
 Should it stay below Microsoft through Tuesday’s close, it would mark the first time since 2013 that Apple has not had the largest stock on the market.

-Part of the pre-market weakness came after President Donald Trump late on Monday suggested in comments to the Wall Street Journal that 10 per cent tariffs could be placed on mobile phones and laptops made in China, which would be another blow for CEO Tim Cook.
+Part of the pre-market weakness came after US president Donald Trump late on Monday suggested in comments to the Wall Street Journal that 10 per cent tariffs could be placed on mobile phones and laptops made in China, which would be another blow for chief executive Tim Cook.